First Lecture Series

 Watch the First Lecture Series Video Overview

-Beginning July 26, you can browse the Fall 2023 First Lecture Series and register for one First Lecture.
+Beginning July 24, you can browse the Fall 2024 First Lecture Series and register for one First Lecture.
 All lectures take place simultaneously and each lecture is limited according to space capacities.
 Since registration is on a first-come basis, we encourage you to explore options and register as soon as possible.
-Registration closed on August 9, 2023.
+Registration will close on August 5, 2024.

 Explore all Lectures

-All students have the ability to register for any lecture across any and all colleges/schools.
+All students can register for any lecture across any college or school.
 We encourage you to embrace your sense of curiosity and discovery as you step into this new community of scholars.
 What sparks your interest?
 What have you never heard of before?
 How will you best utilize this chance to explore?

 Connect with Others

-Since the First Lecture Series invites you to register for a preferred lecture based on your curiosity, this registration process presents an opportunity for you to connect with classmates of similar academic and intellectual interests.
-When you registered, you had the option of indicating your interest in connecting with other first-year students who register for the same lecture.
-Here, we hope to help you initiate formative relationships with not only faculty, but also with each other.
+Since the First Lecture Series invites you to register for a preferred lecture based on your curiosity, this registration process is an opportunity for you to connect with classmates of similar academic and intellectual interests.
+When you register, you may join a GroupMe with other first-year students who register for the same lecture.
+Here, we hope to help you initiate formative relationships with not only Notre Dame faculty, but with each other.

 This First Lecture will discuss adjustments to college life at Notre Dame, and how you define "success" at Notre Dame and in your business career.